Beyond Lindblad Dynamics: Rigorous Guarantees for Thermal and Ground State Preservation under System Bath Interactions

+To quantify the resulting efficiency improvement of the interaction-based algorithm, {we develop a perturbative framework that controls the higher order corrections relative to the leading order dissipative dynamics.} Combined with the finite coupling state preservation result, this allows us to choose the {coupling strength independently of the target accuracy} and to establish improved end-to-end complexity bounds for thermal state preparation in certain noncommuting systems and ground state preparation in free fermionic systems.
+We further support our results with numerical experiments on transverse-field Ising, Hubbard, and ANNNI models, confirming the predicted speedups.
+The numerics also show robust convergence in strong coupling regimes beyond the scope of our present analysis.

-We consider the system–bath interaction algorithm that was recently proposed in~\cite{ding2025endtoendefficientquantumthermal}.
-Given a system Hamiltonian $H$ and inverse temperature $0<\beta\leq \infty$, the thermal state is defined as $\sigma_\beta = e^{-\beta H}/\mathrm{Tr}(e^{-\beta H})$, with the ground state corresponding to the limit $\beta \to \infty$.
-The system-bath interaction algorithm aims to prepare the target state by iteratively applying a quantum channel $\Phi_{\alpha}$ generated from a system–bath interaction evolution:
+{\it System-bath interaction algorithm} -- Given a $N$-qubit system Hamiltonian $H$ and inverse temperature $0<\beta<\infty$, the thermal state is defined as $\sigma_\beta = e^{-\beta H}/\mathrm{Tr}(e^{-\beta H})$, with the ground state corresponding to the limit $\beta \to \infty$.
+The system-bath interaction algorithm~\cite{hahn2025provably,lloyd2025quantumthermal,ding2025endtoendefficientquantumthermal} aims to prepare the target state by iteratively applying a quantum channel $\Phi_{\Gamma}$ generated from a system-bath interaction evolution: